|

 In this sense, you can see that

-dreams, when interpreted properly, are a form of divine inspiration.
+dreams, when interpreted properly, are a valuable form of psychological guidance.
 Keep

 in mind, however, that dreams are meant to be taken as personal revelations